Handheld game console: Wonderswan Color

 The WonderSwan Color was a handheld game console designed by Bandai.
 It was released on December 9, 2000, in Japan, Although the WonderSwan Color was slightly larger and heavier (7 mm and 2 g) compared to the original WonderSwan, the color version featured 512 KB of RAM and a larger color LCD screen.
 In addition, the WonderSwan Color was compatible with the original WonderSwan library of games.

-Prior to WonderSwan's release, Nintendo had virtually a monopoly in the Japanese video game handheld market.
+Before WonderSwan's release, Nintendo had virtually a monopoly in the Japanese video game handheld market.
 After the release of the WonderSwan Color, Bandai took approximately 8% of the market share in Japan partly due to its low price of 6800 yen (approximately US$65).
-Another reason for the WonderSwan's success in Japan was the fact that Bandai managed to get a deal with Square to port over the original Famicom Final Fantasy games with improved graphics and controls.
+Another reason for the WonderSwan's success in Japan was that Bandai managed to get a deal with Square to port over the original Famicom Final Fantasy games with improved graphics and controls.
 However, with the popularity of the Game Boy Advance and the reconciliation between Square and Nintendo, the WonderSwan Color and its successor, the SwanCrystal quickly lost its competitive advantage.

 Game Boy Advance

 The Game Boy Advance was a major upgrade to the Game Boy line.

-In 2001, Nintendo released the Game Boy Advance (GBA or AGB), which added two shoulder buttons, a larger screen, and more computing power than the Game Boy Color.
+On March 21, 2001, Nintendo released the Game Boy Advance (GBA or AGB), which added two shoulder buttons, a larger screen, and more computing power than the Game Boy Color.

 The design was revised two years later when the Game Boy Advance SP (GBA SP), a more compact version, was released.
 The SP featured a "clamshell" design (folding open and closed, like a laptop computer), as well as a frontlit color display and rechargeable battery.
 Despite the smaller form factor, the screen remained the same size as that of the original.
 In 2005, the Game Boy Micro was released.
 This revision sacrificed screen size and backwards compatibility with previous Game Boys for a dramatic reduction in total size and a brighter backlit screen.
 A new SP model with a backlit screen was released in some regions around the same time.

 Along with the GameCube, the GBA also introduced the concept of "connectivity": using a handheld system as a console controller.
 A handful of games used this feature, most notably Animal Crossing, Pac-Man Vs., Final Fantasy Crystal Chronicles, The Legend of Zelda: Four Swords Adventures, The Legend of Zelda: The Wind Waker, Metroid Prime, and Sonic Adventure 2: Battle.

 As of December 31, 2007, the GBA, GBA SP, and the Game Boy Micro combined sold 80.72 million units worldwide.